 We provide supportive, remedial, or English as a Second Language (ELL) tutoring for those who need instruction beyond that offered in the classroom.
 Experienced tutors work with students on a one-to-one basis during the academic day and offer strategies to faculty, while monitoring academic progress.

 Supportive tutoring includes executive functioning skills, study skills (test taking, note taking, listening comprehension, reading comprehension, etc.), and assistance with homework or a particular subject area.
 Available to grades 5-9.

-Remedial tutoring includes the diagnosis of learning and processing needs as well as prescriptive work to provide new learning techniques.
+Remedial tutoring includes prescriptive work to provide new learning techniques.
 Academic Support staff use the Orton-Gillingham method as the basis for the remediation of specific language-based disabilities.
-Available to grades 5‑9.
+Available to grades 5-9.

 English Language Learners tutoring provides English language instruction for our students who need work beyond the English Language Learning Humanities program on the Upper Campus.
 Available to grades 6-9.

 Academic Support at the Lower Campus